nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 in the contact list might change depending on the order of deletion. <br>

 **For example:** <br>
-`delete 1 2 3` will throw an exception as there is no longer an index 3 during the 3rd deletion.
+In a list with only 3 contacts, `delete 1 2 3` will not be allowed as there is no longer an index 3 during the 3rd deletion.

 ### Current implementation